 The majority of Harrodian students study four A Level subjects during their Lower Sixth Year (Year 12) and most drop down to three subjects following internal summer examinations at the end of the Lower Sixth.
 In such situations, a student may be allowed to sit the new AS qualification in that dropped subject at the end of their Upper Sixth Year.

 Harrodian students will therefore not have AS Level results in any subject when they apply to university.

-In addition to continual assessment, we will require Harrodian students to sit internal examinations towards the end of the Summer Term of their Lower Sixth Year.
-These examinations will test three terms of A Level teaching, and will be designed to be more academically demanding and rigorous than either the old or new AS Level, being designed to provide a good benchmark for prediction of final A Level performance.
-Harrodian students will apply to university with predicted grades based on performance in these examinations (with the flexibility for adjustment to take into account individual circumstances or results in ongoing assessments as required, as was always possible in the past).
+In addition to continual assessment, we will require Harrodian students to sit internal examinations towards the end of the Summer Term of their Lower Sixth year.
+These examinations will test three terms of A Level teaching, and will be designed to be more academically demanding and rigorous than either the old or new AS Level, being designed to provide a good benchmark for predictions of final A Level performance.
+Harrodian students will apply to university with predicted grades based upon performance in these examinations (with the flexibility for adjustment to take into account individual circumstances or results in ongoing assessments as required, as was always possible in the past).